Let’s carry on by taking a spy at six film favourites from the 60s…

-Now after learning about those follow up films, I would probably avoid both them and the remake, just because I know I’d end up comparing it to this gem too much.
-As tbh those follow up ones sound a bit painful despite the cast, but I could be wrong.
-I’d also be keen to watch this film again to see Cathleen Nesbitt as the girls grandmother.
+Now after learning about those follow-up films, I would probably avoid both them and the remake, just because I know I’d end up comparing it to this gem too much.
+To be honest, those follow up ones sound a bit painful despite the cast, but I could be wrong.
+I’d also be keen to watch this film again to see Cathleen Nesbitt as the girls’ grandmother.
 I adored this actress and her chemistry with Cary Grant and Deborah Kerr in An Affair to Remember (1957).

 Summer Holiday (1963)

-The film cast does a lot (read a serious amount of) singing and dancing and its remembers for that London red double decker bus.
+The film cast does a lot (read a serious amount of) singing and dancing and is remembered for that London red double-decker bus.
 This British combo made it a firm favourite on its release.
 The title song is probably the most remembered and the most catchy, other songs include Seven Days to a Holiday and Bachelor Boy.
 The film was the second most popular film of the year and shockingly even did better than The Great Escape (1963) at the box office.

 The Spy With My Face (1965)

 The Spy with My Face (1965) Trailer – Color / 1:29 mins, Vulture Graffix